leobago/fti/scripts/ckpt_processor/README.md

 ## Pre-requisites

-This version processes checkpoints written with POSIX mode.
+This version processes checkpoints written with POSIX mode. \
+It supports multi-dimensional arrays of data. \
 In FTI's configuration file, have the following parameter set as follows: \
 ckpt_io = 1